Abdulaziz-Aleissa/Abdulaziz-Aleissa/README.md

 - 👋 Hi, I’m Abdulaziz
 - 👀 I’m interested in Web Development and data analyst
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently a trying to develop my react skills.

 - 📫 How to reach me Aleissa220@gmail.com